Baby Moves to Side of Bassinet | Is This Okay?

 It’s remarkable how quickly babies can seem to maneuver themselves despite all the safety precautions we put in place.

-Should You Move Your Baby Back to the Middle?
+When To Move Your Baby Back to the Middle

 You should also move your baby back to the middle if they are still swaddled and unable to roll on their own.